 Western red-cedar grows in Oregon, Washington and B.C. along the coast and in interior wet areas.
 In B.C., the yellow cedar grows in the Coast and Mountains, Georgia Lowlands and Southern Interior Mountains ecoprovinces.

 The tree has extremely rot- and insect- resistant wood; it can last hundreds of years.
 The oldest red cedars have been over 1,000 years old!
 New cedars sprout in damp, rich soil or old wood, and the old trees turn into “nurse trees” when they die and fall over.

 Bears and other animals use old hollow red cedar trees for winter dens.

 The western red-cedar has long been a very respected tree.
 It is known as the “Tree of Life” because it provides so many uses.
 Wood is used to build canoes, paddles, houses, boxes, totem poles, and tools.
 The bark of the tree was used in making mats, clothing, baskets, nets, fishing lines, and medicines.
-Cedar bentwood boxes served as traditional cooking pots, with hot rocks being placed inside the water-tight box to cook food; cedar is anti-fungal, making it ideal for cooking.
+Western red-cedar bentwood boxes served as traditional cooking pots, with hot rocks being placed inside the water-tight box to cook food; cedar is anti-fungal, making it ideal for cooking.
 Bentwood boxes were also used as burial boxes for Chiefs and people of high esteem.

 Western red-cedar wood is used for house siding, walls & roofing, fencing, furniture and musical instruments.
 These trees are also used as hedges for gardens.

 Photo: Paula Steele